Andrew Vaughn Player Props: White Sox vs. Rays

-The Chicago White Sox, including Andrew Vaughn (.308 slugging percentage in past 10 games, including no homers), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Guaranteed Rate Field, Friday at 7:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.256 on-base percentage in past 10 games, 89 points below season-long percentage), take on starter Calvin Faucher and the Tampa Bay Rays at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Rays.
+He notched a home run while going 2-for-4 in his last game against the Rays.

 Andrew Vaughn Game Info & Props vs. the Rays